Hi there! I am Mathew Clark.

 I lectured theology at Auckland Park Theological Seminary in Johannesburg for 24 years before moving to the UK in 2007.

 God granted us two lovely and intelligent children: Ralph, who is a botanist and environmentalist; and Jacqui who is a biokineticist.
-Both still live in South Africa and we try to visit them regularly.
-They have each produced a grandson for us, Jacqui and Mat’s Sam, and Ralph and Nadine’s Kurt.
+Both are in South Africa – we now live just a mile up the road from Jacqui, while Ralph is 150 miles away in Harrismith, Free State province.
+They each produced a grandson for us, Jacqui and Mat’s Sam, and Ralph and Nadine’s Kurt.
+Amy was born to Jacqui in April 2018, a month after we had retired to South Africa, and Daniel was born to Ralph and Nadine a month later.

 I am an IT analyst and programmer by secular profession, but most of my professional life has been as a Pentecostal pastor, theologian and teacher.
-I have taught theology and offered ministerial training in many countries in Southern Africa and the Indian Ocean islands.
+I have taught theology and offered ministerial training in many countries in South and Central Africa and the Indian Ocean islands.

 My qualifications include a three-year College Diploma in Theology, a BA in Biblical Languages, a postgraduate BD, and 2 DTh degrees – one in Systematic Theology and another in New Testament.
 My areas of interest are Biblical hermeneutics, Pentecostal theology and contextual theologies.
 I have a special interest in all aspects of non-Western Pentecostalism.